Rahul713217/Digital-Signal-Processing/README.md

 ## `python3 client.py`

-After this press the `Run` button on the GUI for data observation.
+After this, press the `Run` button on the GUI for data observation.
+The `Run` button will start the animation.

 Feel free to modify any sections further to suit your project's specifics!